Rayanagh-tech/website_filmBooking/README.md

 🕒 Showtimes & Booking – Select showtimes and book tickets for your favorite films.

-🛒 Online Payments – Secure payment gateway integration for ticket purchases.
+🛒 Online Payments – just payment validation.

 🎟️ Seat Selection – Interactive seat selection for a personalized experience.